joseasoler/tradergen/FEATURES.md

   * Slaver orbital traders may have some non-lethal weapons in stock.

   * Orbital traders with the hunting specialization may have dart guns in stock.

+* **[Zoological Orbital Traders](https://steamcommunity.com/sharedfiles/filedetails/?id=1952216926):** The zoological trader gets access to these specializations: draper, hunting, husbandry and medicine.
+This draper specialization only sells animal fabrics.